Azure/Microsoft365R/README.md

 - For `business_onedrive`: Files.ReadWrite.All, User.Read
 - For `sharepoint_site`: Sites.ReadWrite.All, User.Read

+If the environment variable `CLIMICROSOFT365_AADAPPID` is set, Microsoft365R will use its value as the app ID for authenticating instead.
+You can also specify the app ID as an argument when calling the functions.

 ## OneDrive

 To access your personal OneDrive, call the `personal_onedrive()` function.
 This returns an R6 client object of class `ms_drive`, which has methods for working with files and folders.